PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 ./clean.sh
 ```
 - all is ready!
-Now you can commited changes to GitHub
+Now you can commit changes to GitHub

-# Step by step for Papirus Dark
+### Step by step for Papirus Dark
-**work/Papirus-Dark** have only monochrome icons with another CSS style.
+**work/Papirus-Dark** have only monochrome icons with another CSS stylesheet.
-- initially draw icons for **work/Papirus** and run scrip from `tools/run_on_dirs.sh`
+- initially draw icons for **work/Papirus** and run script from `tools/run_on_dirs.sh`

 For example:
 ```